scottrlarson/profession/content/publications/publication-transition-windows-to-linux.md

 Gaming seems pretty flawless with SteamPlay so far.
 But don't fall into the trap of thinking you can install games on your mounted-in-linux windows partition as I did, what was I thinking!?!

+## Update: 2025-10-03

-If you are a power user like me, Linux is getting closer to a real alternative to Windows and it's about time as more and more companies move to anti-competitive practices, harming public trust and individual choice.
+Linux is a real alternative to Windows now and it's about time as more and more companies move to anti-competitive practices, harming public trust and individual choice.
 In the long run, the products we use should be in our control and not the other way around.

+If you are interested in switching from Windows contact me to go over your needs.
+I specialize in all kinds of computer setups.

-[Do what you can to make it harder for shady companies like Microsoft to dominate markets](https://www.fightforthefuture.org/) and support the [end of creative monopolies](https://www.endcreativemonopolies.com/).
+Alternativey, [do what you can to make it harder for shady companies like Microsoft to dominate markets](https://www.fightforthefuture.org/) and support the [end of creative monopolies](https://www.endcreativemonopolies.com/).